-- Baccalaureate Degree with an Interdisciplinary Studies with Certification major and an associated EC-6 or 4-8 concentration OR - - Baccalaureate Degree with a Content Area Education Major and an associated concentration or major in an approved certification area OR - - Baccalaureate Degree with Elementary, Middle School, Secondary, or Special Education Curriculum Major (only if enrolled catalog year prior to 2018-19) - OR - - Minor in Education with Certification while majoring in Biology, English, History, Kinesiology (Generalist track), Mathematics) (only if enrolled catalog year prior to 2018-19)

-- Completion of courses designated by CTX for certification recommendation. - Minimum or higher scores on the current state mandated TExES exams.
+- Baccalaureate Degree with an Interdisciplinary Studies with Certification major and an associated EC-6 or 4-8 concentration - OR - - Baccalaureate Degree with a Content Area Education Major and an associated concentration or major in an approved certification area - OR - - Baccalaureate Degree with Elementary, Middle School, Secondary, or Special Education Curriculum Major (only if enrolled catalog year prior to 2018-19) - Completion of courses designated by CTX for certification recommendation. - Minimum or higher scores on the current state mandated TExES exams.